• Loading stock data...

 Connolly spent nearly three decades with Disney, beginning as a financial analyst and ultimately becoming one of the company’s most senior executives, most recently as president of Disney Platform Distribution, overseeing direct-to-consumer services and content agreements across entertainment, studios, and sports, and working closely with ESPN chairman Jimmy Pitaro.

-Just last week, Connolly attended the press briefing in New York City at which ESPN introduced its forthcoming direct-to-consumer service.
+Just last week, Connolly attended the press briefing in New York City at which ESPN introduced its forthcoming direct-to-consumer service

 Disney alleges that both YouTube and Connolly engaged in breach of contract, tortious interference of contractual relations, and unfair competition.
-The lawsuit, filed Wednesday in Los Angeles County Superior Court, claims Connolly signed a three-year employment agreement last November covering all of 2025-2027, with a one-time termination right becoming effective on March 1, 2027.
+The lawsuit, filed Wednesday in Los Angeles County Superior Court, claims Connolly signed a three-year employment agreement last November covering all of 2025–27, with a one-time termination right becoming effective March 1, 2027.

 “YouTube committed intentional acts designed to induce Connolly to breach the employment agreement,” Disney said in the suit.

-Amid the legal action, YouTube announced Connolly’s move internally on Thursday.
+Amid the legal action, YouTube announced Connolly’s move internally Thursday.
 A former Disney executive source tells FOS Connolly “knows all of the economics of ESPN—his information is priceless,” which explains why Disney is so up in arms over his exit.

 If completed, the shift carries plenty of implications.
 Already the distributor of the residential version of NFL Sunday Ticket, YouTube’s fast-growing sports ambitions can also be seen in a recent deal to carry the league’s return to Brazil on Sept.
 5 with the Chiefs and Chargers.